Paritii-LLC/equity-in-ai-guide/Pre Development/Pre-Development.md

 Learn about the ingredients for successful development and implementation and how to guide your team through an organizational and infrastructure assessment before development begins
 * Risk and Fairness:  (link to section)
 Learn how to assess the readiness and risk associated with the development of your AI solution and make important decisions about fairness and bias that influence how your solution promotes equity
+For complete information, practical guides and resources on pre-development please visit our website(link)
+## Purpose and Ideation
+The purpose and ideation phase sets the direction and foundation for your AI solution, aligning it to the needs of those most impacted by its outputs.
+Considering equity throughout the ideating activities (defining the problem, setting goals, and aligning use cases) creates the conditions for an AI system that prioritizes fairness, inclusivity, and transparency.
+### Problem Definition
+AI solutions are complex and often costly to develop and implement.
+Engaging in problem definition before developing an AI solution ensures alignment with stakeholders' needs, prevents solution bias, and enables the creation of effective and meaningful solutions that address the root causes of the problem while keeping costs within budget.
+From an equity standpoint, a well-defined problem statement that recognizes the existing strengths and identifies opportunities to build on them helps mitigate the risk of biases and misuse of AI outputs while centering the experience and needs of those most impacted by the solution.
+Problem statements should address root causes to focus efforts on resolving underlying issues to prevent wasted resources and avoid exacerbating existing equity gaps over time.
+### Goal Setting and Approach
+The goal-setting process lays the groundwork for success, contextualizing the goals for the AI solution within the broader organizational goals to help clarify distinct use cases for the solution.
+In aligning goal-setting with broader institutional objectives, goals should be mapped to AI solution objectives at all levels, catering to various stakeholder groups.
+Clear goals drive the institution's strategy and theory of change, leading to the identification of relevant use cases.
+### Use Case Definition
+The use cases defined during the purpose and ideation phase of development will guide decision-making throughout the development and implementation phases.
+Beyond development, clearly defined use cases enable transparent stakeholder engagement, enhance the explainability of the solution, and allow for continuous evaluation of the project.
+Defining use cases involves exploring all possible ways that AI can address the goals and strategies defined during goal-setting while being mindful of preventing outputs from causing unintended harm.
 # Infrastructure Assessment
 An organization seeking to build or implement an AI/ML system needs to conduct an infrastructure assessment to determine what they need to successfully build an AI/ML system.
 The infrastructure model consists of hardware and software components that are necessary for building and training AI models.
 Components such as specialized processors like GPUs (hardware) and optimization and deployment tools (software) fall under the infrastructure umbrella [1].
 The following considerations will help organizations and developers navigate the process.
 ## Organizations